cjus/node-neo4j-presentation/presentation/teleprompt.md

 As this subway sign shows ^ at 42nd street and Times Square we can switch to the 1, 2, 3, 7, N, Q, R, W, [or] S trains.

 ---
 A look at cities ^ throughout the :world: [reveals airports], and in larger cities - [airport hubs] -

 which connect flights to [other] flights and :to: destinations around the globe.

-Yes, the paths of air [and] ocean travel, also form a network graph.
+Yes, the paths of [air] and [ocean] travel, also form a network graph.

 If you look closely you can see :where: lots of lines converge [indicating] network nodes which are hubs.
 They're the [yellow] circles shown.

+So it shouldn't be a surprise that Google map directions are also powered by graphs.

 ---
 Consider 3D games ^, the characters and terrains are built from wire frame models called meshes, which are essentially graphs.

-In fact, the  process of applying a [texture] to a wire frame model involves mapping an image [onto] the surface area within vertices and edges - a process known as texture mapping. ^
+In fact, the  process of applying a [texture] to a wire frame model involves mapping an image [onto] the surface area within vertices and edges - a process known as texture mapping.

----
 Ever wonder how computer game characters ^ find their way within a game world?

 Dijkstra's algorithm, employed in computer game AI, uses a weighted graph to find routes.